nashkenazi/awaf-policy-validator/README.md

 [Filters] Test Attack Types to exclude (Separated by ',') [],]:                 <<< You can choose a spesifc attack type names not that will be tested (on top of the include list)
 ```

-After the first init, config file (config.json) will be created by default under python folder and can be changed with "-c",  "-t" for the test file and "-r" for the report file.
+After the first init, config file (config.json) will be created by default under python folder.
-The results of the tests will be saved to "report.json" under the current folder.
+The default can be changed using "-c" with the desired path, as well "-t" for the test file and "-r" for the report file.

 More information can be observed by clicking ```f5-waf-tester --help```
 ```